-To the best of our knowledge, little work has been done in studying the strategic selection of remote peers to exchange data with in a p2p backup and storage system.
-In this section we simplify the generic model defined in Section 3 and focus on strategic peer selection.
-We leverage on the literature of p2p content sharing (see for example [15]) and cast the peer selection as a stable matching problem.
-However, we improve on previous models by allowing matchings to be the results of a dynamic game in which peers can both select remote connections based on some preference ordering and can operate on their profiles $\alpha_i$ to modify their rankings.
+To the best of our knowledge, little work has been done in studying the strategic selection of remote peers to exchange data with in a P2P backup and storage system.
+In this section we focus on strategic peer selection.
+We leverage on the literature of P2P content sharing (see for example [14]) and cast the peer selection as a stable matching problem.
+However, we improve on previous models by allowing matchings to be the results of a dynamic game in which peers can both select remote connections based on global preference ordering and can operate on their profiles α_i to modify their rankings.